This delicious fig bread recipe features juicy figs and warming baking spices for a delightful dessert, snack, or breakfast!

 - Preheat the oven to 350° F.

-- In a large mixing bowl, mix all the dry ingredients together, including the walnuts.
+- In a large mixing bowl, mix all the dry ingredients together to create a flour mixture, including the walnuts.

 - After that, peel the banana and break it into pieces, then mash it in a separate mixing bowl.